Azure-Samples/azure-cosmos-java-sql-api-samples/README.md

 which gives the sample read/write access to your account.

-To choose which sample will run, populate the **Main class** field with
+To choose which sample will run, populate the **Main class** field of the Configuration with

 ```
 com.azure.cosmos.examples.changefeed.sample